End-to-End 4D Heart Mesh Recovery Across Full-Stack and Sparse Cardiac MRI: Method

-where $\mathcal{M}^{l}$ is the ground truth mesh for $\mathbf{I}^l$ and $\texttt{sg}$ denotes the stop-gradient operation.
-Minimizing the {\it distillation loss} $\mathcal{L}_{distill}$ ensures that the 3D information from full-slice $\mathbf{I}^l$ is successfully distilled into the few-slice encoded feature, while minimizing the chamfer losses enables the deformation model to infer accurate motion from the feature map encoded from any number of 2D slices, while retaining the ability to infer motion from complete 3D full-slice feature map.
+where $\texttt{sg}$ denotes the stop-gradient operation.
+Minimizing the {\it distillation loss} $\mathcal{L}_{distill}$ encourages features from few-slice input $\hat{\mathbf{I}}^l$ to align with those from the full-slice input $\mathbf{I}^l$, while minimizing the chamfer losses enables the deformation model to infer accurate motion from the feature maps encoded from any number of 2D slices, while retaining the ability to infer motion from complete 3D full-slice feature map.
 As a result, minimizing $ \mathcal{L}_{motion}$ guarantees good reconstruction results for both full and few-slice inputs.
+This training strategy allows training a 4D model without dense temporal annotations.

 Once trained, our model can be used for new patients without retraining.
-Note that our training strategy actually enables the model to predict cardiac deformation starting from any phase, not just the end-diastolic (ED) phase.
-Additionally, by employing an aggressive sampling scheme, the model learns to reconstruct motion from a highly diverse set of input configurations.
-As a result, even though the online scenario is simulated during training, our model demonstrates strong generalization capability.
-It can robustly handle cases where $\mathbf{O}^t$ originates from a different sequence or where there is a scanning angle discrepancy relative to $\mathbf{I}^0$, consistently producing reliable motion predictions despite these challenges as will be shown in the experiment section.
+Note that our training strategy actually enables the model to predict cardiac deformation starting from any phase, not just the ED phase.
+Additionally, by employing an aggressive sampling and augmentation scheme, the model learns to reconstruct motion from a highly diverse set of input configurations.
+As a result, even though the online scenario is simulated during training, our model shows strong extendibility.
+It can robustly handle cases where $\mathbf{O}^t$ originates from a different sequence or where there is a scanning angle discrepancy relative to $\mathbf{I}^0$, consistently producing reliable motion predictions despite these challenges, as will be shown in the experiment section.